 With MORBIUS, critics panned the picture by delivering a brutal 17% fresh rating on Rotten Tomatoes.
 While audiences were more charitable, giving it a 71% score, this is still a low grade for movies featuring Marvel characters.

 DOCTOR STRANGE IN THE MULTIVERSE OF MADNESS carries a much better RT critics score of 75% and an even better audience score of 87%.
 The reason for its second-week drop may only indicate that the fanboys who were really motivated to see it came out in huge numbers for last week’s early previews on Thursday and official opening day on Friday, which generated $90M.
 The film went on to an impressive $187M three-day gross.

 Given the front-loaded pattern for this picture, it may struggle to wind up with a 2X multiple of its opening weekend – which would be $374M – for its full run in theatres.
 Once again, this would be a historic low for a Disney/Marvel title whose titles often end up with 2.5X – 3.5X their opening weekend result.

-This is not to say that any movie that reaches $375M in total domestic gross is a disappointment.
+This is not to say that any movie reaching $375M in total domestic gross is disappointing.
 Exhibitors would be thrilled with this result.
-Still, the huge drop from its opening weekend and a relatively low multiple for its total gross may represent a chink in the armor of the Disney/Marvel universe.
-Needless to say, we will monitor this trend closely when Disney/Marvel’s next theatrical release THOR: LOVE AND THUNDER opens on July 8th.
+Still, the huge drop from its opening weekend and a relatively low multiple for its total gross may represent a chink in the armour of the Disney/Marvel universe.
+Needless to say, we will monitor this trend closely when Disney/Marvel’s next theatrical release THOR: LOVE AND THUNDER, opens on July 8th.